Vivianngu3/DSIntern_Assessment/README.md

 ## Questions & Thoughts that I came across

 - **What is Starcraft?**
- > Players are commanders leading one of three factions.
+    - Players are commanders leading one of three factions.
 The game revolves around gathering resources, building bases, training armies, and engaging in battles against other players or AI opponents.
     - Resources around the map
     - Increase money and resources to build bases & units
     - A lot of macros to move around map faster

 - **What is PAC?**
 > Perception Action Cycles (PACs).
 Actions and attention shifts for a typical StarCraft 2 player.
 "Most aspects of the PAC become faster with an increase in League."

 - **How Can I determine the relevance of columns to the target variable (LeagueIndex)?**
     - Columns that have a weak or insignificant correlation may not provide valuable information for predicting the player's rank.
     - Redundant or highly correlated information.
 Removing redundant columns helps simplify the model and reduces the risk of overfitting.
     - Remove Missing values or incomplete data.
 If a column has a significant amount of missing data, it might not be reliable or informative, and removing it can improve the model's accuracy.
     - Practicality and feasibility.
 If a column represents information that is difficult or costly to obtain, it may not be practical to include it in the model.
-- Domain Knowledge: Think Starcraft
+    - Domain Knowledge: Use research

 - **To what extent does the importance of variables change across levels of skill?**
-- Not feasible to collect detailed data from across many levels of experience
+    Not feasible to collect detailed data from across many levels of experience

 - **Appropriate machine learning algorithm for Ordinal Regression?**
- > Classification- Categorise data based on predefined labels (Predicting and identifying categories such as ranks)
- > ordinal logistic regression, support vector machines (SVM), or decision tree-based methods: ordinal random forest or gradient boosting
+    Classification- Categorise data based on predefined labels (Predicting and identifying categories such as ranks) ordinal logistic regression, support vector machines (SVM), or decision tree-based methods: ordinal random forest or gradient boosting

 ### Data finding Notes
 - Question Marks in place of nulls: